mengfanwu96/Headerfiles/README.md

 # Git workflow for ZFSG

+0. Contact [me](mailto:muellegi@student.ethz.ch) to get access to one of the available summaries.

 1. Choose local a folder to contain your summaries.

 2. `cd` to `chosen folder` and clone the [Headerfiles](https://gitlab.ethz.ch/ZFSG/Headerfiles) repo: